crowdfundhq/site/README.md

-# site
+# CrowdfundHQ Site
-The default CrowdfundHQ site and assets
+The default CrowdfundHQ site and assets.